patrickbucher/docs/div/sicp-emacs.md

-In order to work through [SICP](https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book.html) comfortably, the emacs [geiser](https://www.nongnu.org/geiser/) helps a lot.
+In order to work through [SICP](https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book.html) comfortably, the emacs plugin [geiser](https://www.nongnu.org/geiser/) helps a lot.
 Here's how to set it up and how to use it.

 ## Prerequisites